Idaho DUI Defenses | Blood Alcohol Concentration (BAC)

 There are frequent problems with the tests used in measuring a person's BAC.
 An experienced DUI attorney may be able to challenge the results of these tests.

-If you are pulled over and suspected of Driving Under the Influence (DUI) in Idaho, the most common method used to determine Blood Alcohol Content (BAC) is the breath test.
+If you are pulled over and suspected of Driving Under the Influence (DUI) in Idaho, the most common method used to determine BAC is the breath test.

 Breath tests are considered reliable enough to stand up in court, but that doesn't mean they don't come with a margin for error.
 If drivers are tested and the results are close to the legal limit, DUI attorneys can often argue that the machine gave an incorrect reading, and therefore help your case.

 Breath test machines must be properly maintained with regular accuracy checks and calibration.
 Failure to do so will result in the breath test machines giving inaccurate test results.
 Proper records must be kept if the test results are to be used against you.